mozilla/all-aboard/README.md

 ### The Paths

-The above page will show a new dialog asking whether you have used Firefox in the last 30 days, and what matters to you as user.
+Firstrun will show a dialog asking whether you have used Firefox in the last 30 days and what matters to you as user.
 There is also a link to opt out presented as a linked titled "No thanks".

 There are currently three paths a user can take from this point: